argoproj/applicationset/docs/Generators.md

 The RepoHost generator uses the API of an SCMaaS provider to discover repositories.
 This fits well with many repos following the same GitOps layout patterns such as microservices.

+Support is currently limited to GitHub, PRs are welcome to add more SCM providers.

-### Github
+### GitHub

-The Github mode uses the Github API to scan and organization in either github.com or Github Enterprise.
+The GitHub mode uses the GitHub API to scan and organization in either github.com or GitHub Enterprise.

 ```yaml
 apiVersion: argoproj.io/v1alpha1